What is LTE-M? The Most Important Questions and Answers

 • High security

-LTE-M is based on the LTE-3GPP standard and is thus 5G-compatible, enabling users to position their IoT solutions securely for the future.
+LTE-M is based on the LTE 3GPP standard and is therefore 5G-compatible – users can thus future-proof their IoT solutions with this technology.
 LTE-M can also run more efficiently, saving more energy, with the nuSIM, a SIM card specially developed for IoT use.
-With this solution the SIM card’s functionalities are directly integrated into the chip and thereby consume up to 90 percent less electricity.
+With this solution the SIM card’s functionalities are directly integrated into the chip, reducing power consumption by up to 90 percent.
 In addition, LTE-M has countrywide network coverage in Germany and the Netherlands and the technology is in preparation or undergoing specific trials in many neighboring countries.

 The Right Mobile Comms Solution for Every IoT Idea